Shong Lue Yang

-Shong Lue Yang (RPA: Yaj Soob Lwj /hmn/, Pahawh: 𖬌𖬤𖬵 𖬘𖬲𖬞 𖬖𖬲𖬤; September 15, 1929 – February, 1971) was a Hmong spiritual leader and creator of the Pahawh script, a semi-syllabary for writing dialects of the Hmong language, as well as the Khmu language.
+Shong Lue Yang (RPA: Yaj Soob Lwj /hmn/, Pahawh: 𖬌𖬤𖬵 𖬘𖬲𖬞 𖬖𖬲𖬤; 15 September 1929 – February 1971) was a Hmong spiritual leader and creator of the Pahawh script, a semi-syllabary for writing dialects of the Hmong language, as well as the Khmu language.

 Coming under suspicion by opposing forces, he was assassinated in February 1971, during the Laotian Civil War.
-It was also rumored that Nao Tong Yang his brother-in-law, who has killed many people, the order to kill Shong Lue Yang due to fear and jealousy.
-He is honored as the "Mother of Writing" (Niam Ntawv) among the some Hmong claim group.
+It was also rumored that Nao Tong Yang, his brother-in-law, who had killed many people, gave the order to kill Shong Lue Yang due to fear and jealousy.
+He is honored as the "Mother of Writing" (Niam Ntawv) among some Hmong groups.
 Like the Cherokee Sequoyah of the early 19th century in Indian Territory (now United States), Shong Lue Yang is one of the few people from a pre-literate society known in history to have independently created an effective writing system.